jamesathey/Nes_Snd_Emu/README.md

 If you're having problems, check the following:

 * If multiple threads are being used, ensure that only one at a time is accessing objects from the library.
 This library is not thread-safe.
-* Try turning the compiler's optimizer off.
-Sometimes an optimizer generates bad code.
 * Enable debugging support.
 This enables assertions and other run-time checks.
 * See if the demo works.

 ## Error handling
 Functions which can fail have a return type of blargg_err_t, which is a pointer to an error string (`const char*`).
 If the function is successful it returns blargg_success (NULL), otherwise it returns a pointer to an error string.

-To allow compatibility with older C++ compilers, no exceptions are thrown by any of the modules.
-The library is exception-safe, and any exceptions which occur are not intercepted.
-Any exceptions thrown by the standard library or caller-supplied functions are not caught.

-The library uses `BLARGG_NEW` instead of new for allocations.
-By default, `BLARGG_NEW` is defined to `new (nothrow)` so that a failed allocation won't cause an exception.
-This can be overriden in your `blargg_config.h` file (see below).

 Significant violations of the documented interface are flagged with debug-only assertions.
 Failure of these usually indicates a caller error rather than a defect in the library.

-## Configuration
-The header `blargg_common.h` is used to establish a common environment, and is included at the beginning of all library headers and sources.
-It attempts to automatically determine the features of the environment, but might need help.

-Every library source file has `#include "blargg_source.h"` after all other #include lines, to allow setting compiler options and disabling warnings for library sources only.
-Create a header file with your customizations and then define `BLARGG_SOURCE_BEGIN` to the path of that file.